Mauro Jerónimo

-Mauro Alexandre Tavares Jerónimo (born 27 September 1987) is a Portuguese football manager who is currently the head coach of V.League 1 club Thep Xanh Nam Dinh.
+Mauro Alexandre Tavares Jerónimo (born 27 September 1987) is a Portuguese professional football manager who is the head coach of Super League club Borneo Samarinda.

 Managerial career

-Jerónimo began his coaching career at the Benfica academy, coaching the under-13s and under-15s.
-He later joined the under-19 coaching staff at Vitória de Setúbal.
+Jerónimo began his coaching career at the Benfica youth academy, coaching the under-13s and under-15s.
+He later joined the under-19 coaching staff at Vitória Setubal.
 This was followed by a spell at Pinhalnovense as assistant coach, gaining his first experience in professional senior football.

-Jerónimo's first international role was in China, as head coach of Fujian Chaoyue, a China League Two team.
-He was then appointed as the head coach of Chinese Taipei U-19 national team.
-Later he joined the PVF Football Academy in Vietnam in 2018, where he led their U-19 team to win the National U-19 Championship in 2020 and 2021.
+Jerónimo's first international role was in China, as head coach of Fujian Chaoyue, a Fujian Super League team.
+He was then appointed as the head coach of Chinese Taipei under-19 national team.
+Later he joined PVF in Vietnam in 2018, where he led their U-19 team to win the National U-19 Championship in 2020 and 2021.

+PVF-CAND

-In 2022, Jerónimo was appointed head coach of PVF's senior team Pho Hien (later renamed to PVF-CAND), which competed in the V.League 2.
+In 2022, Jerónimo was appointed head coach of PVF's senior team Phố Hiến (later renamed to PVF-CAND), which competed in the V.League 2.
 Under his guidance, PVF-CAND finished runners-up in the 2023 and 2023–24 V.League 2, both times missing out promotion to the V.League 1.
-He also led PVF-CAND to the 2023–24 Vietnamese Cup semi-finals, being the first second-tier team to achieve that after two decades.
+He also led PVF-CAND to the 2023–24 Vietnamese Cup semi-finals, being the first second-tier team to achieve that in two decades.

+Nam Định

-On 14 November 2025, Jerónimo was appointed as the head coach of V.League 1 team Thep Xanh Nam Dinh, signing a two-year contract with the team.
+On 14 November 2025, Jerónimo was appointed as the head coach of V.League 1 team Thép Xanh Nam Định, signing a two-year contract with the team.

+During this period, the Portuguese coach led the club to qualification for the semi-finals of the ASEAN Club Championship, finishing the group stage in first place and undefeated.

+Jerónimo also left his mark in the club's record books by achieving Nam Định's biggest victory ever, defeating Eastern 9–0 in the AFC Champions League 2.

+In February, he left the club by mutual agreement with the board.